hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 of realisation.

-Swamiji: True, those are the two different standpoints, the former held by the Jnânis, and the latter by the Bhaktas.
+Swamiji: True, those are the two different standpoints, the former held by the Jnānis, and the latter by the Bhaktas.
 But the ideal of renunciation is the keynote of both.

 Disciple: No doubt about that!
 But Shri Girish Chandra Ghosh (The great